cifkao/ismir2019-music-style-translation/README.md

 # Supervised symbolic music style translation
 This is the code for the paper "Supervised symbolic music style translation using synthetic data".

+The repository contains the following directories:
+- `cifka2019` – code for training and evaluating models.
+- `experiments` – configuration files for the models from the paper.

 ## Installation

 Clone the repository and make sure you have Python 3.6 or later.
 Then run the following commands.